Energies: Electrical Power and Energy System

 In recent years, electrified transportation, be it in the form of buses, trains, or cars have become an emerging form of mobility.
 Electric vehicles (EVs), especially, are set to expand the amount of electric miles driven and energy consumed.
 Nevertheless, the question remains as to whether EVs will be technically feasible within infrastructure systems.
 Fundamentally, EVs interact with three interconnected systems: the (physical) transportation system, the electric power grid, and their supporting information systems.
 Coupling of the two physical systems essentially forms a nexus, the transportation-electricity nexus (TEN).
 This paper presents a hybrid dynamic system assessment methodology for multi-modal transportation-electrification.
 At its core, it utilizes a mathematical model which consists of a marked Petri-net model superimposed on the continuous time microscopic traffic dynamics and the electrical state evolution.
 The methodology consists of four steps: (1) establish the TEN structure; (2) establish the TEN behavior; (3) establish the TEN Intelligent Transportation-Energy System (ITES) decision-making; and (4) assess the TEN performance.
 In the presentation of the methodology, the Symmetrica test case is used throughout as an illustrative example.
 Consequently, values for several measures of performance are provided.
 This methodology is presented generically and may be used to assess the effects of transportation-electrification in any city or area; opening up possibilities for many future studies.

 van der Wardt, Thomas J.T and Farid, Amro M., "A Hybrid Dynamic System Assessment Methodology for Multi-Modal Transportation-Electrification" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2810.